onemustcode/cache/readme.md

 # Cache
 Cache is a simple to use library that caches objects.
-Multiple drivers are available like Memcached and Redis.

 ## Installation
 Require the Cache library trough composer.